This delicious rainbow salad is incredible doused with a healthy lemon vinaigrette dressing that's oil-free, dairy-free, super creamy and delicious.

 - Customizable - add a zesty, creamy, spicy, sweet or cheesy dairy free salad dressing each day of the week.
 Switch the beans and toppings to create a different salad every day.

 More than five years ago, I gave up buying commercial salad dressings.
 I mean let's be real, they take up a lot of real estate on the fridge door (especially when you've got six, half used bottles hanging around!).
 They can be expensive (for the same reason), and they usually aren't super healthy.
 Plus homemade vegan salad dressing is a cinch to make so making my own seemed like a no brainer.

 Maple Dijon Vinaigrette takes 3 minutes to make!
 It's creamy and tangy made with Dijon mustard, maple syrup, and lemon juice.
 It's an oil-free, gluten-free and dairy-free vegan salad dressing.
 This is a family favorite.

-Creamy Red Wine Vinegar Dressing (or balsamic vinegar) is a quick and easy, dairy-free dressing that's one of my go-to salad dressings.
+Creamy Red Wine Vinegar Dressing (or balsamic or white vinegar) is a quick and easy, dairy-free dressing that's one of my go-to salad dressings.

 Salad Add Ins

 This salad is super delicious just as a regular rainbow garden salad especially with a creamy, vegan salad dressing; but depending on the add ons, you can make this a full meal salad bowl.
 Here's some ideas to get you started: